Daniel Goh (footballer): Return to Albirex Niigata (S)

 On 29 December 2023, Albirex Niigata announced his return to the club since 2020 after a good season at Balestier Khalsa.
 On 18 July 2024, Daniel became the first Singaporean to score a hat-trick in the 2024–25 season where he alongside teammate Shingo Nakano also scoring a hat-trick in the same game where they thrashed Balestier Khalsa 7–2.

 Third stint at Balestier Khalsa

-On 19 July 2025, Daniel returned to Balestier Khalsa.
+On 19 July 2025, Goh returned to Balestier Khalsa.

 International career

 Youth

-Daniel was first called up to the Singapore U22 squad for the 2019 Merlion Cup.
-Daniel made his debut and his first start for the under-22s on 7 June 2019, against Philippines.
-Daniel recorded an assist on his debut, providing the pass for Ikhsan Fandi to score.
+Goh was first called up to the Singapore U22 squad for the 2019 Merlion Cup.
+Goh made his debut and his first start for the under-22s on 7 June 2019, against Philippines.
+Goh recorded an assist on his debut, providing the pass for Ikhsan Fandi to score.

 Senior

-Daniel's performance in the 2023 Singapore Premier League season earned him a call-up to the Lions international fixtures against Hong Kong and Macau, in which he showed a splendid display against Hong Kong.
+Goh's performance in the 2023 Singapore Premier League season earned him a call-up to the Lions international fixtures against Hong Kong and Macau.
+Goh came on as a substitute against Hong Kong in the second half.
+The match ended in a draw 1–1.